perrysmotors/react-simple-maps.framerfx/README.md

 ## Handling Interactions

 When you click on a country, you can trigger a transition by adding an interaction in the properties panel.
-You can also handle the click using an override, and access information about the clicked country.
-Here's an example:
+You can also handle the click using an override, and access information about the clicked country:

 ```
 import { Override } from "framer"